pec1985/TiDraggable/README.md

 1. click: will fire on click.
 It contains an index number of the view clicked as well as a reference to the it.

 ---

+## What's New in Version 1.1

+1. Fixed bug where DraggableView would go to its original position after device rotation.
+2. Call super on touchmove, touchstart, touchend, and framesizechange

 ## TODOS
 Let's add more functionality to this module.
 I don't have a list of "todos", but please, feel free to add to it.
 Be creative, have ideas, submit pull requests.